coding-plus-equals-one/meeting-materials-2022-2023/lists/6_dicts.md

 The first dict will become the second dict when the code is run.
 Repeated keys will use the last instance of the key.
 The repeated value is allowed.

 Alternatively you can use `dict()` to create dictionaries in two other ways.
-In the first example the first word will become a string and be the key, in the second we use nested iterables

 ```python
 dict(hats="value", cats="hats") # {"hats":"value", "cats":"hats"}
 dict([(1, 4), ("key", "value"), ("thing", 3)]) # {1:4, "key":"value", "thing":3}
 ```

 Another way to quickly create a dictionary where all the values are the same is `dict.fromkeys()`.
-This will take 2 arguments with the first being an iterable to make the keys as and the second being the value.
-If there is no second value it will default to none
+This will take 2 arguments.
+The first is an iterable (usualy a list) that contains keys.
+The second is the value.
+If there is no second value, it will default to `None`.

 ```python
 dict.fromkeys([1,2,3], "nums") # {1:"nums", 2:"nums", 3:"nums"}
 dict.fromkeys([5,6,7]) # {5:None, 6:None, 7:None}